CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/attachments.md

     </Message>
     ```

-4. Add the GenericTag control with ObjectNumber to display the number of attachments for each order.
+4. Add the GenericTag control with ObjectNumber to display the number of attachments for each Sales Order.

-    - First, we need to add information about attachments in our custom view that is used to list Sales Orders:
+    - Start by including the attachment information in the custom view used to list Sales Orders:

         ![Attachment](./media/attachments/attachments-03.webp)
-    - Modify this custom view to add NumberOfAttachments to it.
-More details about Custom Views can be found [here](./creating-a-custom-view.md).
+    - Update the custom view to include the NumberOfAttachments field.
+For detailed instructions on creating and modifying custom views, refer to the documentation [here](./creating-a-custom-view.md).

         SalesOrderList.customview.json

-    - Now, we can add the control and bind NumberOfAttachments to it as shown below.
-We also add custom data app:AtcEntry—this will be needed to retrieve the correct attachments in the event handler.
+    - Next, add the control and bind it to the NumberOfAttachments field as shown below.
+Also, attach custom data app:AtcEntry, which will be used in the event handler to retrieve the relevant attachments.

         ```xml
         <GenericTag